MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineInitialize2

-Initialize the browser object with an URL; this versions allows for additional information about the initial navigation to be passed in.
+Initializes the browser object with an URL; this versions allows for additional information about the initial navigation to be passed in.

 > public HRESULT [DualEngineInitialize2](#dualengineinitialize2)(IDualEngine20BrowserObserver * pDualEngineObserver, DUALENGINECONFIGURATION config, EngineSwitchingPolicyFlags engineSwitchingPolicyFlags, SentinelEntryInfo sentinelEntryInfo, LPCWSTR pszUrl, HWND hwndHost, HWND * phwnd, LPCWSTR pszReferrer, LPCWSTR pszHeaders, VARIANT * postData)